Items to make your home life easier!

 So if you are like me and having a million pockets in one bag makes you wince a little, these large-dump-and-run bags are for you.
 Banish ugly bags and get on board with this small business.

-Extra LOVE: Project Ten bags are now made from recyclable materials.
+Extra LOVE: Project Ten bags are now made from recyclable materials – go green with a little bit of colour.

 2. A decent vacuum (or hoover)